“Is MCA a legit online business?”

 The real company behind MCA is called TVC Marketing or TVC Matrix.

-This would mean that MCA is actually a marketing company posing as a roadside assistance service.
+This would mean that MCA is actually a marketing brand posing as a roadside assistance service.
 Or maybe they actually do roadside assistance but ran by marketers.

 Whatever it is, there is something fishy going on with Motor Club of America which we’ll explore further as you read on.